Roland & Oliver, King Charlemagne

 Both the King's army and Count Gerard's followers took every opportunity to annoy one another.
 If one of Charlemagne's warriors dared approach too close to the castle walls, they were driven back by a shower of arrows from crossbows.
 If the men of Viana ventured outside the gates or beyond the moat, Charlemagne's horsemen drove them back at the point of the lance.

 Weeks and months passed.
 Still the wearisome siege continued.
 Some say that Charlemagne was encamped around Viana for seven months; others say it was seven years.
-During the siege the whole country for miles on every side was laid waste.
+During the siege, the whole country for miles on every side was laid waste.
 What had once been blooming meadows, fields and gardens was now trodden into a desert.
 The vineyards were destroyed, the orchards cut down, the houses of the country folk burned and destroyed.
 Great indeed was the distress caused by this quarrel between the King and Count Gerard.

 Yet both King Charlemagne and Count Gerard remained steadfast.
 All winter long Charlemagne's men sat by their campfires and guarded the entries to Viana.
 By spring, the woods began to brighten with greenish hues and flowers sprang up in the meadows and birds sang soft and sweet.
-Many knights thought of how their time was wasted in this fruitless war against one of their own countrymen.
-They longed to ride away in quest of other, more worthy adventures.
-The King tried hard to press the siege and bring it to a speedy close, but in vain.

 One day a party of unknown knights rode into the King's camp.
 They brought troubling news.
 The King of Spain, they said, had crossed the Pyrenees Mountains into southern France.
 He was bringing fire and sword and distress to the land.
-Unless Charlemagne left right away, the rich southern provinces of Aquitaine and Gascony could be lost!
+Unless Charlemagne and his forces left right away, the rich southern provinces of Aquitaine and Gascony could be lost!

 "Which is better?" one duke asked cautiously, "to forsake a vow that made sense at the time but no longer is the most pressing matter, or to keep the vow and then surrender a precious part of our homeland to invaders?"